Updated: Jun 28, 2022

 Some think that abortion is fine if the mother's life is at risk.
 Wrong.
 The mother decided to get pregnant.
 Now, she must face the music.
 The baby didn't decide to have himself.
 Thus, he can't be held accountable.
 She is still welcome to abort the baby but her choice would be morally wrong.
 The right thing to do is to risk her life to have him and hopefully come out alive on the other side.
 That's what parents do.
 They fight for their children, not drop them in the face of difficulty.

 Should abortion be legal or illegal?
 It really does not matter.
 Laws don't change how people feel.
-In fact, the law is nothing but an insidious form of tyranny.
+Law is nothing but an insidious form of tyranny.
 I don't even suggest legislating reproductive rights.
 Governments should stay out of it.